 Saturday & Sunday:

 Monday - Thursday AM sessions only 8 tables are set aside in each hourly session the remaining tables will be used for ‘pre- booked’ visits.
-Induction visits do not have to be booked in advance and will be accommodated when reporting to the Visitors Centre they are for prisoners who have only been in custody for 7 days – maximum.
+Induction visits do not have to be booked in advance and will be accommodated when reporting to the Visitors Centre they are for prisoners who have only been in custody for 7 days – maximum

-Booking information: In order to book a social visit with a prisoner, full personal details of the person(s) wishing to book a visit have to be provided to the prisoner; this does not include induction visits however the prisoner does not have to accept the visit.
+In order to book a social visit with a prisoner, full personal details of the person(s) wishing to book a visit have to be provided to the prisoner; this does not include induction visits however the prisoner does not have to accept the visit.

 Note: Full personal details required are:

 - contact number(s)

 The prisoner will be required to provide his visitors personal details to the booked visits team by completing a contact sheet when arriving into the prison.

 Once the respective visitor(s) have been added to the prisoners contact list by the prisoner, the respective visitor can then book a visit.

 Social visits can be booked in 2 ways:

 By phone line: 0300 060 6509 linked to Assisted Prisons Visits Unit (APVU) booking system open Monday to Friday 09:00hrs to 18:00hrs (visits booking lines are closed Bank Holidays and Weekends).